Reeves College

 Reeves College is a private for-profit post-secondary facility with five campuses in Alberta, Canada.
 The college specializes in training students for business, art and design, legal and health care related careers in under two years.
 Programs are developed in direct consultation with the business and health care communities to satisfy industry demands for certain skill sets.
-The college continuously accepts applications for enrollment in the next session of each certified career program.
+The college continuously accepts applications for enrolment in the next session of each certified career program.